-B. INFORMAL BIDS (\$30,000 TO \$90,000)
+83 B. INFORMAL BIDS (\$30,000 TO \$90,000)

-The purchase of apparatus, supplies, materials, or equipment for expenditures of at least \$30,000 but less than \$90,000 must be secured through the informal bidding process governed by G.S.
+The purchase of apparatus, supplies, materials, or equipment for expenditures of at least \$30,000 but less than \$90,000 must be secured through the informal bidding process

+87 governed by G.S.
 143-131.
-The superintendent, in consultation with the purchasing finance officer, is authorized to determine the best method for securing informal bids on a product.

-The purchasing finance officer shall oversee the use of any purchasing method and ensure that all state requirements are met, including maintaining records of all bids submitted.
-Awards will be made to the lowest responsible, responsive bidder(s) whose bid or proposal meets the requirements and criteria set forth by the school system, taking into consideration quality, performance, and the time specified in the proposal for the performance of the contract.
+The superintendent, in consultation with the finance officer, 88 is authorized to determine the best method for securing informal bids on a product.
+The 89 finance officer shall oversee the use of any purchasing method and ensure that all state 90 requirements are met, including maintaining records of all bids submitted.
+Records of 91 informal bids will not be available for public inspection until the contract has been 92 awarded.
+Awards will be made to the lowest responsible, responsive bidder(s) whose bid 93 or proposal meets the requirements and criteria set forth by the school system, taking into 94 consideration quality, performance, and the time specified in the proposal for the 95 performance of the contract.